MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-feedback.md

 Row mode memory grant feedback expands on the batch mode memory grant feedback feature by adjusting memory grant sizes for both batch and row mode operators.

-To enable row mode memory grant feedback in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)], enable database compatibility level 150 or higher for the database you are connected to when executing the query.
+To enable row mode memory grant feedback in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)], enable database compatibility level 150 or higher for the database you're connected to when executing the query.

-Memory grant feedback does not require the Query Store, however, the persistence improvements introduced in [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] require the Query Store to be enabled for the database and in a "read write" state.
+Memory grant feedback doesn't require the Query Store, however, the persistence improvements introduced in [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] require the Query Store to be enabled for the database and in a "read write" state.
 For more information on persistence, see [Percentile and persistence mode memory grant feedback](#percentile-and-persistence-mode-memory-grant-feedback) later in this article.

 Row mode memory grant feedback activity will be visible via the `memory_grant_updated_by_feedback` extended event.